Skip to content

 We use Vercel Web Analytics to measure aggregate site traffic (pages viewed, country of origin, device category, Web Vitals timings).
 Vercel Web Analytics does not use cookies.
 Unique visitors are identified by a hash derived from the incoming request, which Vercel automatically discards after 24 hours.
 See Vercel’s own description at vercel.com/docs/analytics/privacy-policy.

-Our hosting provider (Vercel) and our transactional email provider (Resend) retain standard request and delivery metadata, including IP address, user agent, timestamps, and email envelope details.
-This is normal infrastructure logging and is required to operate the site and to send and deliver email reliably.
+Our hosting provider (Vercel) retains standard request metadata, including IP address, user agent, and timestamps.
+This is normal infrastructure logging and is required to operate the site.

 We do not load third-party advertising trackers, marketing pixels (LinkedIn Insight, Meta Pixel, Google Ads, etc.), or session replay scripts.